Roboy/autonomous_driving_src/README.md

 ### sick_scan
 [Sick Scan](http://wiki.ros.org/sick_scan) is the ROS-package provided by the manufacturer of the LiDAR.
 ```
-roslaunch sick_scan sick_mrs_6xxx.launch
+roslaunch sick_scan sick_lms_1xx.launch -use_binary_protocol
 ```
-It is required to set the LIDAR IP adress accordingly (i.e. 192.168.1.24), which can be easily verified through entering it in a browser, in the respecitve launch file.
+It is required to set the LIDAR IP adress accordingly (i.e. 192.168.1.42), which can be easily verified through entering it in a browser, in the respecitve launch file.